rayyanshaik2022/Rayyan-Shaik-Website/content/blog/calculator.md

 * Create an expression solver without external resources
 * Make the driver code relatively easy to use
 * Have the solution be as efficient as possible
+* Accounts for a wide variety of statements.
+Allows for negative numbers, PEMDAS, and is precise.

 ### Project Images
 {{< figure src="../../images/calculator1.png" alt="calculator1.png" width=600 >}}